thumbnail image

 Mika Johnson

-During my early years in Prague, I created my first feature film, Confessions of a Box Man—an experimental homage to Kobo Abe’s The Box Man and the editing style of Dušan Makavejev.
-I also directed music videos, including a commission for Matthew Herbert’s This is (Not) Beethoven - Adagietto.
-At present, I am working with Neal and Kat, in post, on a second feature that Neal and I co-directed, and Kat produced.
+While based in Prague, I wrote, directed, and edited my first feature film, Confessions of a Box Man: an experimental homage to Kobo Abe’s The Box Man and the editing style of Dušan Makavejev.
+The film premiered at the Eastern Nigeria International Film Festival in 2020, where it won Best Director.
+Alongside these works, I also directed music videos, including a commission for Matthew Herbert’s This Is (Not) Beethoven – Adagietto.

-Since 2018, my main work has been creating immersive, traveling installations which combine mediums like VR, interactive audio, projections, and apps.
+Since 2018, my primary focus has been the creation of immersive, traveling installations for cultural institutions.
 These include VRwandlung, a VR adaptation of Franz Kafka’s The Metamorphosis, The Infinite Library, and The Republic of Dreams.
-These works explore dream-like narratives, mythology, ritual, AI, and biodiversity.
+Filmmaking remains integral to each of these works.

 Neal Dhand

-I'm a writer, director, producer, and teacher from Philadelphia.
+I'm a writer, director, producer, and professor from Philadelphia.
 I make films that fall between genre and arthouse.

-My film DARK MY LIGHT, a revisionist sci-fi drama and thriller for the modern age, premiered at Fantaspoa in April 2024 and is currently on the festival circuit.
+My film DARK MY LIGHT, a revisionist sci-fi drama and thriller for the modern age, premiered at Fantaspoa in April 2024 and is currently being distributed by Ethos Releasting.
 In 2023 I wrote, co-directed (with Mika!), produced (with Kat!), and starred in the feature film GENOA.
-Shot in the city of the same name, the film is a surrealist take on fatherhood and family.
-It's also spurred on a new wave of filmmaking for me, something I'm calling "dad-genre" - dad's in trouble in films with a genre edge.
+Shot in the city of the same name, the film is a surrealist take on fatherhood, political anxieties, and ghosts.
+It's also spurred on a new wave of filmmaking for me, something I'm calling "dad-genre" - dads in trouble in films with a genre and documentary edge.

 I've taught screenwriting, directing, producing, and film analysis at universities in Pennsylvania, New York, and the Czech Republic.
 Alongside co-founding Wandering Cinema, I'm also a mentor at the M2 Film Lab in Istanbul, Turkey.

 I love teaching like I love filmmaking.
 I’m an Assistant Professor of Directing at Temple University, and prior to that I taught at Prague Film School.
-My main areas of focus are blocking techniques and working with actors...
-I love film history and cinema studies, too, and I hold out hope that all of my students will become as obsessed with HAPPY AS LAZZARO as I am.
+My main areas of focus are blocking techniques and working with actors.
+Anytime I get the chance to shoot celluloid, I take it!
+I love film history and cinema studies, too, and I hold out hope that all of my students will become as mesmerized by HAPPY AS LAZZARO as I am.
+My recent obsessions include Kinuyo Tanaka, Reha Erdem, Philippe Lesage, and Piotr Szulkin.

 Wandering Cinema Film Retreat & Onward Travel LLC © 2023